green726/nvim/README.md

 ### Important info:
 #### C# hover documentation:
   * This is done through a vimscript function I wrote
       * Due to the nature of omnisharp's documentation command (will open a blank popup if no docs are present ie hovering on a bracket) it is necessary to check the hovered word against a list of ignored words.
 This list can be found in the autocommands.lua file.
+Please add any desired words to ignore hover-documentation to this list.
+The command also ignores all lines that begin with a "/" (comments)
+#### Unity open in greenvim:

 ## Java support: